rootsandberries/UZim_SRWorkshop/index.md

 #### Register at  [http://bit.ly/access_register](http://bit.ly/access_register)

+These FREE interdisciplinary workshops are open to librarians, clinicians, residents, graduate students, researchers, and those working in the global health, agriculture or policy sectors from Hinari registered institutions in or near Harare, Zimbabwe.
 Hinari provides low and middle-income countries access to high-quality biomedical and health literature, which promotes evidence-based practice on a global scale.
 Learn more about Hinari @ [http://www.who.int/hinari/en/](http://www.who.int/hinari/en/).

-These FREE workshops are open to librarians, clinicians, residents, health sciences and public health students, researchers, and global health workers from Hinari registered institutions in or near Harare, Zimbabwe.  **Teams interested in conducting systematic reviews are highly encouraged to attend, particularly librarian/researcher teams**.
+**Teams interested in conducting systematic reviews are highly encouraged to attend, particularly librarian/researcher teams**.

 Participants of this two-part training will obtain 1) the skills to access evidence-based literature via Hinari resources, and 2) hands-on experience in conducting systematic reviews.